-If you have medical reasons, such as ongoing medical appointments, you need to provide a letter from your medical practitioner which clearly states the nature of your condition and the required time commitment.
+If you have medical reasons, such as ongoing medical appointments, you need to provide a letter from your medical practitioner which clearly states how you are impacted and the required time commitment.

 A statutory declaration will support any exceptional circumstances where you can’t provide other supporting documents.
 It should include:

 The deadline to request assistance with your Semester 2 timetable has now passed.
 Timetables are final from 6 September.

 If you have exceptional circumstances, such as if you’ve been impacted by a COVID-19 travel related ban (including international or domestic) or if you’ve made changes to your enrolment or unit of study selections that impact your timetable, you are eligible to request assistance with your timetable after 6 September.

 For your request to be considered, you will need to provide a short description of your circumstances and why you need to have your timetable changed.
 Include the timetable change that you would like made.